 I know first hand that Christmas is not always a season of joy.
 When you are suffering with depression, the pressure to be happy and festive can be a challenging burden to carry.
 Social gatherings can be a nightmare to navigate when you are struggling with anxiety and the abundance of food, feasting and alcohol can make the season one of fear and self-loathing if you have any issues with food or drink whatsoever.
 At Christmas, grief often pushes closer to the surface as we reminisce about Christmases in the past and the emphasis on family and friends can be particularly hard if relationships have become strained or loneliness is the burden you have to carry.
 Many, many people fight a courageous battle that we know nothing about just to get through the holidays and the people with the heaviest hearts are sometimes those who seem most filled with joy.

 Alongside the pressure to appear happy, jolly and festive, there is additional pressure to make everything we do in this festive season super perfect.
 To live up to the ideal image of what we perceive Christmas is supposed to be like with the perfect tree, the perfect presents,the perfect lunch, the perfect outfit, the perfect table decorations and so on….
 Since we moved to the other side of the world, I know that what I miss about home most at Christmas is not the things but the people.
-I wish I could jet in to give my nanny and grandad a big kiss and a big cuddle.
-I wish I could pop in to see my sister and brother and I wish our parents could get cuddles from their beautiful granddaughters on Christmas Day.
-I don’t miss the fancy food, excellent Christmas shopping opportunities and the glitzy decorations but I miss those I love because that’s what Christmas is all about.
+I wish I could jet in to give those I love a big kiss and a big cuddle.
+I wish I could pop round to see my sister and brother and I wish our parents could get cuddles from their beautiful granddaughters on Christmas Day.
+I don’t miss the fancy food, the shopping and the glitzy decorations but I miss those I love because that’s what Christmas is all about.
 Love.
 Perfect doesn’t matter – love does.

-So try not to get stressed about the turkey, whether your house is perfectly tidy or by children who are afflicted by the curse of ‘christmasitis’ and are running around like maniacs when you want them to sit quietly.
-Whether you are happy or sad this Christmas, excited or apprehensive- try and remember that Christmas is about something far more precious than parties, feasting, gifts and sparkles.
-Firstly it’s about love.
+This year try not to get stressed about the turkey, the neatness of your house or by children who are super excited and can’t control it.
+Whether you are happy or sad this Christmas, filled with joy or apprehension, try and remember that Christmas is about something far more precious than parties, feasting, gifts and sparkles.
+It’s about love.